School board races, both nationally and locally, a heated front in culture wars

 The most prominent among those hopefuls, though not the only one, is Matt Light, a three-time Super Bowl champion with the New England Patriots and a Foxboro resident.
 He is seeking one of two school board seats on the ballot in the May 2 Foxboro town election.
 Light, who retired from the Pats in 2011, is running on a platform that’s critical of the current school board.

-Earlier this month, he told The Sun Chronicle that while the mask mandate was in effect, officials ignored his and his wife Susie’s concerns about the need to check their son’s face for signs of him losing oxygen, as he has a heart condition.
+Earlier this month, he said while the mask mandate was in effect, officials ignored his and his wife Susie’s concerns about the need to check their son’s face for signs of him losing oxygen, as he has a heart condition.

-“It wasn’t until COVID occurred that I realized what those who came before me knew all too well; that our ability to live free and make our own decisions isn’t guaranteed,” Light wrote in a guest column to The Foxboro Reporter, The Sun Chronicle’s sister paper.
+“It wasn’t until COVID occurred that I realized what those who came before me knew all too well; that our ability to live free and make our own decisions isn’t guaranteed,” Light wrote in a guest column to The Foxboro Reporter.
 “I found myself having conversation after conversation about how our ‘leaders’ were failing to do their jobs.”

 As a former NFL star, light’s candidacy has drawn national attention.